 - 7.9.
 We publish open and closing times for submission of applications on GrantConnect. - 7.10.
 You must submit Your application to Us between the grant opportunity opening and closing date and time specified on GrantConnect.
 We will not accept late applications, other than in exceptional circumstances (such as due to natural disasters) in which case We will discuss this with You, and if We agree, invite You to make a late application. - 7.11.
-If you are successful, a grant will commence: - a. on the grant commencement date (available on the ARC website) for the grant opportunity; - b. after Ministerial announcement; - c. on a date set by the Minister; or - d. in line with other arrangements that are approved by Us, whichever is the later.
+If you are successful, a grant will commence on the grant commencement date for the grant opportunity (available on the ARC website), after Ministerial announcement, or in line with other arrangements that are approved by Us.